offensive-vk/auto-label/README.md

 2. Matches keywords (for issues) or file patterns (for pull requests) against the configuration file.
 3. Applies labels to issues or pull requests that match the criteria.
 4. Optionally creates missing labels in the repository.
+5. Works both on issue and pull requests.

 ---

 ## License

 This repository is licensed under the [MIT License](https://github.com/offensive-vk/auto-issue?tab=MIT-1-ov-file).

 ***